 Step 9.
 Update Cycle Close and Debrief

-The update team schedules a meeting to discuss the process itself, identify pain points, lessons learned, etc., and compiles a list of recommended changes to the process itself.
+Following the publishing of value sets in VSAC, the update team schedules a meeting to discuss the process itself, identify pain points, lessons learned, etc., and compiles a list of recommended changes to the process itself in the form of a debrief report.

+The debrief report will also summarize completed work and any remaining work not completed.
+In instances where issues remain with value sets, the update team will also deliver to SDWG a listing of those value sets summarizing outstanding issues.

 The goal of this step is to ensure that the value set maintenance process is self-correcting and responsive to changes in technology, terminology, best practice, and standards development in general.